oVirt/ovirt-site/source/feature/network-custom-properties.html.md

         </custom_properties>
     </host_nic>

-and possibly for the Network type as well.
-There will also be a need to modify the Setup Networks command in rsdl_metadata.yaml, and maybe the add/update NIC commands as well.
-If the feature includes implementation of custom properties on logical networks, then the add/update network commands will need to be modified too.
+If the extension to logical networks is implemented (which seems unlikely at the moment), then that entity will have be to extended as well.
+There will also be a need to modify the Setup Networks command in rsdl_metadata.yaml, but probably not the obsolete add/update NIC commands.
+Again, if the feature includes implementation of custom properties on logical networks, then the add/update network commands will need to be modified too.
 At last, mapping between the REST entities and the engine entities will have to be modified.

 #### Backwards Compatibility